Vaccination

 Vaccines protect the body from diseases that can make you very ill.
 They help the body to boost its immunological defences to prevent infections without causing disease.

 Vaccination is a simple, effective and safe public health initiative.
+It's one of the best protective measures against many serious diseases.

 COVID-19 and flu vaccines